merce-fra/PELCA/Example/Example.md

 The data used are provided in the `Input - Example.xlsx` file.
 In the Excel file, modify the red-highlighted cells in the 'LCA' sheet to ensure the example works correctly.

+The example was calculated using the Ecoinvent library "ecoinvent 3.9_cutoff_ecoSpold02".

 ### Running the Tool

 Upon launching the tool, you will see the following interface: